 Essentially, the problem is that too many people are going to the same place.

-There’s lots of ways to address that, but on trick involves exits on both sides of the road.
+There’s lots of ways to address that, but one trick involves exits on both sides of the road.
 Ideally, main roads should pass in between the districts they serve, so traffic gets spread left and right.
 But if your main road passes up the right-hand side of the city, then all the important junctions will be on the left.
 So spreading them out is easier said than done.

 In that scenario, you can improve the worst sections by creating an exit on the opposite site that then passes over or under the main road.
 That way, you get a right-hand exit for a left-hand district.
 Mix left and right all the way up and you’ll get more lane usage.